I am only exposing Congress' politics of appeasement: Prime Minister Modi | Politics

 I am only exposing Congress' politics of appeasement: Prime Minister Modi

-Prime Minister Narendra Modi on Wednesday said while he was being accused of doing politics of Hindu-Muslim divide, he was only exposing the Congress and INDI alliances politics of appeasement and plans to divide people on the basis of religion.Speaking at a campaign rally at Kalyan in Maharashtras Thane district, he said the Congress can never speak of development, but it can only create a rift between the Hindus and Muslims.
+Prime Minister Narendra Modi on Wednesday said while he was being accused of raising the Hindu-Muslim issue, he was only exposing the Congress and INDI alliances politics of appeasement and their plans to divide people on religious lines.

 - Country: